Some posts contain compensated links. Please read this disclaimer for more info.

 While Hvar is a favorite for many, we wanted something a little quieter and off the beaten path.
 We chose to visit the harder to get to, but oh so worth it, the island of Vis.

-It’s no wonder that the producers of Mamma Mia decided to film the second installment of the movie on Vis, opting for this charming island over Greece.
+It’s no wonder that Mamma Mia’s producers decided to film the second installment of the movie on Vis, opting for this charming island over Greece.

 Don’t confuse peaceful and idyllic for boring, though!
 While Vis has managed to stay under the radar, there are plenty of things to do in Vis that will keep you interested the entire time you are there.
 We suggest at least three days to get a small glimpse of the island, but if you can stay for a week, why wouldn’t you?